pursuit-curriculum/unit-full-stack-web-development/intro-to-express-response/lesson-notes/README.md

 - How can you add additional routes?

+- What must you type in the browser URL to access the new routes?

 - What is the data type of the response body?

-- If you lose control of your server and it runs in the background, what can you do to stop it?
+- If you lose control of your server and it runs in the background, how can you stop it?